 This is the complete idiot's guide to taking the train from Singapore to JB.

-There are 2 ways you can buy train tickets to JB - either online via the KTM website, or over the counter at the train station.
-This table shows you how much they cost:
+There are 2 ways you can buy train tickets to JB: Either online via the KTM website, or over the counter at the train station.
+This table shows you how much train tickets cost: